XTB Review

 Countries (Europe) 22+ 17+ Most of Europe

 XTB’s commission edge over Trade Republic’s €1 flat fee is most meaningful at smaller trade sizes (under €200).
 Above €500/trade the difference is minimal.
-The real differentiator is FX: if you buy only EUR-denominated UCITS ETFs, XTB’s all-in cost is as low as any broker reviewed here.
+The real differentiator is workflow: if you buy only EUR-denominated UCITS ETFs with Investment Plans, XTB’s all-in cost is as low as any broker reviewed here.
+If you need multi-currency buying or better tax handling, look elsewhere.

 Who XTB fits — and who it doesn’t